qcooperative/qgis-core-tests/README.md

 # QGIS core tests

-QGIS core tests meant to be used with the Tester plugin.
+Set of QGIS core tests meant to be used with the Tester plugin.